Interactive login¶

 $ ssh -X username@horeka.scc.kit.edu

 The login nodes of HoreKa are the access points to the compute system and to your $HOME directory.
-HoreKa has four dedicated login nodes.
+HoreKa has three dedicated login nodes and 2 login nodes with AMD processors as part of the HoreKa extension.
 All incoming connections are automatically distributed across all available login nodes to increase performance and stability.
 This means that when you open multiple concurrent sessions, they will run on different computer systems.

 If you want to target a specific login node, you can use the following host names: